nikkifargus/WDI_PROJECT_4_CLIENT/README.md

 1) Create an authenticated App
 2) Use Ruby on Rails to create an API backend with at least 3 resources.
 3) Use AngularJS to create the frontend
+4) Use PostgreSQL database
-4) Style the App using a CSS framework
+5) Style the App using a CSS framework

 Recently I  started going to a new fitness class called Jumping Fitness whose website was not well designed and the UX was really bad.
 Therefore based on the criteria above, I decided to redesign the website, but in order to create slightly more complex relationships between resources, I added a few extra bits of functionality.